 Now for the second discovery bottle.
 I like to think of it as a bottle of swirly, whirly, striped goodness!

 This one was so much fun to play with too!
 When we experimented without water, they hardly even budged at this size.
-I love how the water makes this so magic and so “floatable.”
+I love how the liquid makes this so magic and so “floatable.”
 Yes, I definitely just made that word up.

 Here are some more great sensory bottles: